crowdAI/crowdai/CONTRIBUTING.md

 ## Installation

 We welcome contributions, and are especially interested in welcoming [Beginner issues](#beginner).
-Read more about [how to contribute](#developers) below!
-We especially welcome contributions from people belonging to groups under-represented in free and open source software!

 ### Prerequisites

 For installation, prerequisites include postgresql and rvm.
-[Click here for a complete list and instructions](https://github.com/publiclab/plots2/blob/master/doc/PREREQUISITES.md).
+[Click here for a complete list and instructions](https://github.com/crowdAI/crowdai/blob/master/PREREQUISITES.md).

 ### Standard Installation